SettRaziel/git_workshop/EX4/README.md

 # Exercise 4: merge conflict basics
-This exercise will show a special conflict case when merging to commit or branches to create a consitent snapshot of the repository.
-These merge commits normally happen when two commit apply changes in the same line in a file.
+This exercise will show a special conflict case when merging two commits or branches to create a consitent snapshot of the repository.
+These merge conflicts normally happen when two commits apply changes in the same line in a file.
 This is called a conflicting change.

 When you apply changes in the same file, but at different places, git will notice that and merge these changes automatically since it does not need do decide which change of the line it should apply.
 This is different when the changes occur in the same line.
 At that point git would need to decide which change should survive.
-In the default git does not take this responsability and the automatic merge will fail.
+In the default git does not take this responsibility and the automatic merge will fail.

 The user who wants to merge these changes needs to decide how to deal with the conflicting change.